Stormwater & mosquito control project

 - “Our primary area of activity has been to unite the mosquito control, hydrological modeling, and cyberGIS experts on our team in an ambitious project to forecast for the continental U.S. a) what will be the extent of the adoption of green stormwater infrastructure based on state and municipal regulations combined with local hydrology and soil characteristics, and b) what is the likely impact of the widespread adoption of green infrastructural practices for mosquito control based on the known biology of local vector mosquito species.”

 - The arrival of Zika virus in the Americas has created several funding opportunities directly relevant to the efforts of this project, including a synthesis of the team’s empirical research into the stormwater environment and employing cyberGIS to use large data sets and project forecasts of disease risk and movements across landscapes.

 - “Our findings to date have motivated several additional field and laboratory studies, including surveys of green and conventional stormwater infrastructure here in Illinois to better understand the consequences of the adoption of green technologies for mosquito control.”

 Principal Investigator and co-PIs

-- Brian Allan, Assistant Professor of Entomology (in group photo at right).
+- Brian Allan, Associate Professor of Entomology (in group photo at right).
 His departmental page.
 His lab page.

-- Carla Cáceres, Professor of Animal Biology (in group photo).
+- Carla Cáceres, Professor of Animal Biology and Director of the School of Integrative Biology (in group photo).
 Her departmental page.
 Her lab page.